Nyczuuu/Nyczuuu/README.md

 I am an IT professional with a strong foundation in **web technologies, QA testing, server infrastructure, and Python**.

-My career began in a large-scale hardware environment, where I worked as a Laboratory Technician and later as a Junior Test Engineer for one of the biggest global semiconductor manufacturers (via Sii).
+My career began in a large-scale hardware environment, where I worked as a Laboratory Technician and later as a Junior Test Engineer for one of the biggest global semiconductor manufacturers.
 There, I assembled, maintained, and tested enterprise-class server components, including DIMM modules, and worked daily with automated Python-based test frameworks, JIRA, and Agile/Scrum workflows.

 Currently, I work as a **Senior Support Agent**, handling technical cases related to payments, shipping, bugs, and system issues — while staying close to documentation, debugging, and error analysis.